yoojunT/yoojunT.github.io/_pages/about.md

 <img src="./files/DT_f.png" alt="Photo" style="width: 300px; border-radius: 20px; padding: 10px; float: right; margin-left: 30px; margin-bottom: 5px;"/>

 My name is Yoojun Kim, but feel free to call me Jun.
-I am a PhD Candidate in Construction Science at Texas A&M University, with an expected graduation in May 2025.
+I am a PhD Candidate in Construction Science at Texas A&M University, with an expected graduation in 2025.

 My research is centered around Human-Environment Interaction, leveraging Digital Twin (DT) solutions to advance smarter and more resilient cities and construction practices.
 Under the guidance of my advisor, [Dr. Youngjib Ham](https://www.arch.tamu.edu/staff/youngjib-ham/), I am exploring how DT frameworks can contribute to advancements in the field.